paulberenberg/PersonalSite/content/authors/admin/_index.md

 organizations = [ { name = "Hertie School of Governance, Berlin", url = "www.hertie-school.org" } ]

 # Short bio (displayed in user profile at end of posts)
 bio = "I am currently a PhD candidate at the Hertie School of Governance.
-My research interests include Social Data Science, Financial Economics, and Political economy."
+My research interests include International Finance/Macro, International Trade, Social Data Science, and Political Economy."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Financial Economics",
-  "Political Economy",
+  "International Finance/Macro",
+  "International Trade",
-  "(Social) Data Science"
+  "(Social) Data Science",
+  "Political Economy"
 ]

 # Organizational groups that you belong to (for People widget)